kuzzleio/kuzzle-device-manager/doc/2/concepts/models/index.md

 - `decoder`: (optional) instance of a [Decoder] to normalize the data
 - `metadataMappings`: (optional) metadata mappings (See [Collection Mappings](https://docs.kuzzle.io/core/2/guides/main-concepts/data-storage/#collection-mappings))
 - `defaultMetadata`: (optional) default metadata values
+- `metadataDetails`: (optional) Metadata group and translations.
+You can use it to keep consistency on translations between your apps
+- `metadataGroups`: (optional) Groups list with translations for group name.
+You can use it to group metadatas by their concerns

 It is possible to create new models on the Kuzzle IoT Platform using either: